brpaz/ulauncher-docsearch/README.md

 ## Features

-This extension allows to easily search on popular documentation websites, that implements [Algolia DocSearch](https://community.algolia.com/docsearch/).
+This extension allows to easily search on popular documentation websites, that are built using [Algolia DocSearch](https://community.algolia.com/docsearch/) or [MkDocs](https://www.mkdocs.org/).

 The following documentation sites are included by default in this extension: